bullseye-arrowQuickstart

 Step 1: Import Your 3D Models

-Glossi is built as the final step in your 3D workflow - the photo and video studio for your 3D models.
-Your models can come from any source, whether they're from other 3D programs, photogrammetry models, assets from your industrial designer, or 3D models found online.
+Glossi is built as the final step in your 3D workflow — the photo and video studio for your 3D models.
+Your models can come from any source, whether they're from other 3D programs, photogrammetry scans, assets from your industrial designer, or 3D models found online.

 When you upload a model, Glossi processes it to optimize for studio use.
 This involves converting your shaders and materials to look their best in Glossi Studio.